 - From the list of Keychains on the left, choose System.

-- Click the Kind column header to sort the Keychain list by kind.
+- Click the Kind column header to sort the list by kind.

 - Select all keys of the kind "Back to My Mac key.”

 - Delete the selected keys.
-You'll need to enter your administrator password.
+Enter your administrator password when prompted.

 - Quit Keychain Access.